bestia-dev/google_cloud_vm/README.md

 It is important to understand the difference between images and containers.
 The images are passive files you can copy around.
 They are like installation files.
 The containers are active running applications of these images.
 First you have to build your own image.
 Usually an image is based on somebody others prepared image that you find on DockerHub.
 To build an image I use Buildah, the companion of Podman.
-I never liked to use the old school dockerfiles.
+I never liked to use the old school docker-files.
 With Buildah you can run instructions step by step to create an image.
 Then this steps can be written in a simple bash script.
 Total control.

 ## IPv6